SelecTree: Tree Detail

 Longevity 50 to 150 years.

-Leaves Needle, Medium Green, Bronze, Gold, Orange or Multicolored, Deciduous.
+Leaves Needle, Green, Golden or Yellow or Orange, Deciduous.

-Flowers Inconspicuous.
 Flowers in Spring or Winter.
-Has separate male and female flowers on the same tree (monoecious).
+Has separate male and female reproductive parts on the same tree (monoecious).

 Purple or Red Cone, Medium (0.50 - 1.50 inches), fruiting in Spring.